Conan: Hall of Volta

 Conan: Hall of Volta (or simply Conan on the box cover and title screen) is a platform game from American developers Eric Robinson and Eric Parker and published by Datasoft in 1984.
 It is based on the character Conan created by Robert E. Howard.
-This game was originally written for the Apple II and ported to the Commodore 64 and Atari 8-bit family.
+This game was originally written for the Apple II and ported to the Commodore 64 and Atari 8-bit computers.

 Released in 1984, the game's launch coincided with the debut of the film Conan the Destroyer.
-The box shows a painting of Arnold Schwarzenegger as the muscle-bound warrior with his new costume for Destroyer.
-Despite this attempted tie-in, the game has little to do with the movie other than the Cimmerian in the title role, having originally been designed as boomerang-throwing game titled Visigoth.
+The box shows a painting of Arnold Schwarzenegger as the muscular warrior with his new costume for Destroyer.
+Despite this attempted tie-in, the game has little to do with the film besides the Cimmerian in the title role, having originally been designed as a boomerang-throwing game titled Visigoth.
 One of the screenshots on the back of the box is from a prototype version and shows a boomerang instead of a sword.

 Gameplay

 The player controls Conan as he attacks the evil Volta in his castle fortress.
 Conan is armed with 10 boomerang swords.
-From time to time, Conan may be aided by an "Avian Ally" as he attempts to defeat Volta's sinister hordes, which included bats, scorpions, giant ants, fire-breathing dragons and floating eyeballs.
+From time to time, Conan may be aided by an "Avian Ally" as he tries to defeat Volta's sinister hordes, which includes bats, scorpions, giant ants, fire-breathing dragons and floating eyeballs.

 The game includes seven diverse levels requiring the player to navigate lava pits, geysers, spike pits, and floating platforms.
-Along the way the player often needs to collect magic gems or keys in order to progress.
+Along the way, the player often needs to collect magic gems or keys in order to progress.

 In the game, Conan does not jump, he somersaults.
 If he falls, he launches into a dive.

-One original feature of the game's time was a close-up picture that would be shown upon the player's last death.
-For example, dying in the first level might show a close-up picture of a bat with the caption "bats in your belfry".
-Deaths in other levels would yield a picture of a hazard unique to that level:
+One innovate and original feature of the game's time was a random close-up picture that would be shown upon the player's last death.
+For example, dying in the first level might show a close-up picture of a bat with the caption "Bats in your Belfry".
+Deaths in other levels would yield a picture of a hazard unique to that level.
+Each level has 4 possible random death messages that can be shown: